-- Learner #5: 14.5 hours - (5) Learner 61 hours = 12.2 hours

-The decimal .2 is rounded off to 12 hours and becomes the standard for course A. Therefore, 1.2 CEUs are awarded to those who satisfactorily complete the course.
-Satisfactory completion might be based on the satisfactory completion of all assignments.
+Student #1 16 hours Student #2 10 hours Student #3 8.5 hours Student #4 12 hours Student #5 14.5 hours (5) Students 61 hours = 12.2 hours The decimal ".2" is rounded off to 12 hours and becomes the standard for course A. Therefore, 1.2 CEU is awarded to those who satisfactorily complete the course.
+Satisfactory completion might be based on the satisfactory completion of all assignments, including an 80% score on the post-test.

-It is important that the person(s) responsible in the organization for calculating learning event CEUs monitor the learning events for any changes.
-Reassessment should also take place in the event of a major change to course content, method of delivery, change in equipment/software or demographic audience.
-Calculating CEUs should be consistent and accurate at all times to ensure learners are receiving the appropriate number of CEUs.
+It is important that the person(s) responsible in the organization for calculating CEUs for learning events monitors the learning events for any changes.
+Reassessment should also take place in the event of a major change to course content, method of delivery, change in equipment/software, or demographic audience.
+The calculation of CEUs should be consistent and accurate at all times to ensure learners are receiving the appropriate number of CEUs.